 I just take what looks good from recipes and kind of do my own thing anyway.
 Mary Jo picked up a couple thick cut, boneless pork chops and I prepared the spinach stuffed pork chops, and they were really tasty.
 Blog post worthy.
 So last night I made them again and had the same delicious results.
 Moist pork chops with a surprising burst of flavor.

 The spinach stuffing is a nice combination of lemon, garlic, sun dried tomatoes and feta cheese.
-The pork chops were just brushed with a little olive oil on each side and then a bit of salt and pepper applied.
-I cooked these under the broiler on a cast iron grill pan.
-This method is really fast and only takes 8 to 10 minutes of cooking time.
-I served these with brown rice and steamed snap peas.
+The pork chops were just brushed with a little olive oil on each side and then a bit of salt and pepper were applied.
+I cooked these under the broiler on abrown rice and steamed snap peas.
 Yum.
-Restaurant worthy and simple to prepare.
+Restaurant-worthy and simple to prepare.

 Next time you are wondering what to fix for supper, think of the other white meat.
 Make yourself some spinach stuffed pork chops.

 - 4 thick cut , (7/8" to 1") boneless pork chops, 5 to 7 oz. each